timkagolubev-ctrl/testtask/part2-agentic-kisi-api.md

 ```

 ## Integration and use of Kisi API
 An event-based API allows for real-time integration of Kisi with external systems and workflows.
 Each event (door unlock, access denial, user invitation) can be *consumed* via webhooks or API calls.
-This enables automation, notifications, and monitoring.
-By subscribing to these events, organizations can seamlessly connect Kisi with communication platforms, ticketing systems, auditing tools, and custom applications, ensuring that access events are integrated into broader operational processes.
+This enables automation, notifications, monitoring, and much more.
+By linking direct action to resulting events, organizations can connect Kisi with communication platforms, ticketing systems, auditing tools, and custom applications, ensuring that events are integrated into broader operational processes.

+### Below are a few examples of how Kisi’s event-based API can be used.
 ### Slack Notifications
 Kisi events can be integrated with Slack to provide real-time alerts.
 For example, when an access attempt is denied, a webhook can automatically post a message in a designated Slack channel.